A group of friends enjoying a summer barbeque on a lawn.

 Appropriate feeding will be enough to keep most gardens healthy in ideal conditions, but your lawn may develop patches of dead grass or bald spots with frequent use or adverse summer conditions.
 If this is the case, you may wish to consider re-seeding these patches.
 While the optimum times for seeding and repairing your lawn are spring and early autumn, it can be successfully repaired in summer, provided you’re willing to water it diligently.

-There are a number of lawn repair products available, including Miracle-Gro Patch Magic Grass Seed, Feed & Coir, which is a durable solution guaranteed to grow anywhere.
+There are a number of lawn repair products available that are a durable solution and grow almost anywhere.
 However, for a summer lawn treatment that’s effective, make sure you read our article on lawn patch repair to understand what has caused the damage to your lawn, and which product is most appropriate for repairing that damage.